MicrosoftDocs/windows-dev-docs/windows-apps-src/design/controls-and-patterns/slider.md

     -   If you need a value label, display it below the slider.
     -   Center the text relative to the control and include the units (such as pixels).
-    -   Since the slider’s thumb is covered during scrubbing, consider showing the current value some other way, with a label or other visual.
+    -   Since the slider's thumb is covered during scrubbing, consider showing the current value some other way, with a label or other visual.
 A slider setting text size could render some sample text of the right size beside the slider.

 ### Appearance and interaction